-AVAILABILITY: The student can expect the Instructor to hold 10 office hours of availability per week to meet with students to answer questions regarding course material.
+AVAILABILITY: The student can expect the Instructor to be available to answer questions regarding the course material, quizzing, or testing.
+If you are a local student, the instructor will hold 10 office hours of availability per week to meet with any students to answer questions regarding course material.
 These office hours will be posted at the beginning of each semester both on the Instructors door (in this case SUW 257) and on the CANVAS shell for this course.
 If the student cannot meet during those posted times other arrangements can be made.